terraform-google-modules/terraform-example-foundation/1-org/README.md

 ### Optional Variables

 Some variables used to deploy the step have default values, check if you want to change those values before doing the deploy.
-For more information check the section [Inputs](./envs/shared/README.md#Inputs)
+For more information check in the section [Inputs](./envs/shared/README.md#Inputs) the variables not required.